adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 Author Jim Collins and his research team started with a question:

-> Why do some companies remain average, and others breakthrough to be great long term?
+> Why do some companies remain average, and others breakthrough to be hugely successful over decades?

 The team combed through decades of stock market returns searching for pairs of companies in the same industry, that had similar size and performance.

-In each final pairing, despite being similar in every metric, one company remained average and the other soared above peers, industry, and market indexes for over a decade of stellar performance.
+In each final pairing, despite being similar in every metric, one company remained average for over a decade and the other firm soared above peers, industry, and market indexes for sustained, stellar performance.

 Why did one succeed at such scale?

-And more importantly for leaders on any team, how did they become great?
+And more importantly for leaders of any team, **how did they become great?**

-After interviewing management teams and employees, Collins distilled 8 key characteristics that defined the great companies and their leaders (and were noticeably lacking from their "good", but not great, peers).
+After interviewing management teams and employees, Collins distilled **8 key characteristics** that defined the great companies and their leaders (and were noticeably lacking from their "good", but not great, peers).

 ![Good to Great Flywheel illustration from book](/assets/article_images/2016-07-14-good-to-great/goodtogreatflywheel.png)

 1. **Level 5 Leadership**: Defined not as the charismatic leaders society idolizes, Level 5's are quiet, humble, and determined.
 Working hard to listen, lead with integrity and by example, they are more Lincoln than Patton or Caesar.

-- **First Who...then What**: Instead of starting with vision or strategy, Level's 5's always start with people.*"Get the right people on the bus, the wrong people off the bus, and the right people in the right seats – and then they figured out where to drive it."*
+2. **First Who...then What**: Instead of starting with vision or strategy, Level's 5's always start with people.*"Get the right people on the bus, the wrong people off the bus, and the right people in the right seats – and then they figured out where to drive it."*

 	I've underestimated the importance of this one to my own detriment and my own misunderstanding of another team's success.
 - **Confront the Brutal Facts (Yet Never Lose Faith)**: Like a Prisoner of War, a great leader and management team doesn't dilute themselves with false hope or blissful ignorance.
 They confront the facts no matter how brutal but at the same time hold an unwavering faith that they can and will succeed.